With so many things to do in Stratford-Upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.

 This thatched-roof cottage dates back to the mid-1400s and has been restored with 16th-century family heirlooms and the gardens shaped how they would’ve looked in Shakespeare’s time.
 For its age, the cottage is remarkably preserved.

-The cottage and its gardens are just about a mile from the town center in nearby Shottery and a 25-minute walk from the center of Stratford-Upon-Avon.
+The cottage and its gardens are just about a mile from the town center in nearby Shottery and a 25-minute walk from the center of Stratford-upon-Avon.
 If you have a rental car, you can also make the few minutes drive.
 If you’d rather not walk or don’t have a car, the hop-on-hop-off bus makes a stop at the cottage.

-Even though you don’t need a hop-on-hop-off bus to get around the compact town of Stratford-Upon-Avon itself, this is a convenient workaround to avoid the walk.
+Even though you don’t need a hop-on-hop-off bus to get around the compact town of Stratford-upon-Avon itself, this is a convenient workaround to avoid the walk.
 It can also get you to Mary Arden’s Farm.
 More on that below.

-If you purchased a Full Story ticket to see all the Shakespeare Trust sites, Anne Hathway’s cottage and gardens admission are included.
-And even if you’re short on time and can’t see all 5 Shakespeare Trust properties, Anne Hathaway’s Cottage should be one you prioritize over some of the others.
+If you purchased a Warwickshire Explorer Pass, Anne Hathway’s cottage and garden admission are included.
+And even if you’re short on time while visiting Stratford-upon-Avon, Anne Hathaway’s Cottage should be a place Shakespeare fans prioritize over some of the other sites.

 3. See a play at the Royal Shakespeare Theatre.

-“All the world’s a stage and all the men and women merely players.”
+All the world’s a stage and all the men and women merely players.”

-What visit to the birthplace of Shakespeare would be complete without some theater!
-Whether you want to see matinee or evening performance, plan to take in a show at the Royal Shakespeare Company or the more intimate Swan Theatre.
+Whether you want to see a matinee or an evening performance, plan to take in a show at the famous Royal Shakespeare Company or the more intimate Swan Theatre.
 Both theaters put on Shakespeare’s plays but also present productions that were written by other playwrights as well.

 The theaters are centrally located along the water.
 Tickets are available online and also at the box office.
 Keep in mind, though, tickets for most shows typically sell quickly so it’s best to book ahead of time or be flexible with performance dates and times.

-If you’d like to learn more about the Royal Shakespeare Theatre, there are a variety of front of house and backstage tours offered during the day.
+If you’d like to learn more about the Royal Shakespeare Theatre, there are a variety of front-of-house and backstage tours offered during the day.

 ProTip: If you plan to see an evening performance, it makes sense to stay in town for the night.
 While it’s possible to catch a train back to London, it can be a tight transition from the end of the performance to the train station to make the train in time.